 - Tiina Suvanto, Sustainability Manager of IKEA Finland.

 By 2025, IKEA aims to have completely emission-free home deliveries throughout the Group.
 IKEA has already adopted the use of electric vehicles for home deliveries in Tampere in October 2019.
 The use of Neste MY Renewable Diesel helps IKEA to reach its sustainability targets in Finland.

 All solutions are needed to combat climate change

 ”In order to achieve Finland’s target for carbon neutrality by 2035, all solutions are needed.
 Reducing road transportation emissions is key for achieving the goal, and for example, logistics companies play an important role in reducing their own carbon footprint.
 By choosing Neste MY Renewable Diesel, produced from entirely renewable raw materials IKEA is able to reduce its greenhouse gas emissions.
 The use of renewable diesel also demonstrates IKEA Finland being a forerunner in value-based choices”, says Joni Pihlström, Vice President, B2B Sales at Neste.

-*) The method used to calculate life cycle emissions and emission reduction complies with the EU Renewable Energy Directive (2009/28/EC)
+*The methodology for calculating life cycle emissions and emissions reduction complies with the European Union’s Renewable Energy Directive II (2018/2001/EU).